INSTRUCTIONAL DESIGN AND TECHNOLOGY

 Reflection

-Throughout this course, I have had the opportunity to deepen my understanding of what it means to conduct research as both an educator and an instructional designer.
+Throughout both my research courses, I have had the opportunity to deepen my understanding of what it means to conduct research as both an educator and an instructional designer.
 Completing one action research study and currently working on another has given me firsthand insight into the rigorous, multifaceted nature of educational research and its direct impact on the field of instructional technology.

 Engaging in the full research cycle—from selecting a researchable issue to designing the study, developing instruments, collecting and analyzing data, and interpreting results—has shown me the importance of intentionality and precision at every step.
 In my current study, Empowering 4th-Grade Parents to Effectively Help Their Children with Math Homework, I have experienced the challenge of moving from a broad educational problem to focused, researchable questions.
 This step demanded a deep understanding of both the literature and the practical needs of the community I am studying.
 Conducting a comprehensive literature review not only grounded my study but also revealed important gaps that my research could address.